 Improving your productivity is directly linked to improved profitability as well as increased job satisfaction, but it is still often overlooked.
 Minor tweaks to how you work can lead to significant gains in productivity and it doesn’t have to be difficult.
 You just need to have the right tools and technologies in place, along with the right training so you know how to get maximum value from the tools.

 For example, a platform like Microsoft Office 365 lets you and your team communicate and collaborate in real-time, from any location.
 To unleash the full business value of Office 365 you need to have a clear strategy in place to embrace the platform and all of its features.

-And, as a Microsoft Office user, you are generally familiar with the various versions of Office software, meaning you can be up and running with the new features without extensive training.
-Making you more productive, sooner.
+In addition, as a Microsoft Office user, you are generally familiar with the various versions of Microsoft Office software, which means that you can be up and running with the new features without extensive training – making you more productive, sooner.